 During the scan, you will be asked to lie on an examining table comfortably.
 The sonographer will apply a transparent lubricating gel on your abdominal area.

-This gel helps to reduce the friction while rubbing the transducer.
+This gel helps to reduce friction while rubbing the transducer.
 Then, your technician will move the transducer on your belly in different directions to track your baby’s various features.

 As sound waves bounce off your baby’s features or organs, it will be captured as images by the transducer.
 A special computer displays these visuals.